joemoose/psiops/docs/character.md

 Each member of the team must have a unique drive.
 Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve their abilities.

-The following drive descriptions include a backstory element you create and the conditions to be met during a mission to advance.
+The following drive descriptions include a backstory element you create for your character and the conditions to be met during a mission to advance.

 | D66 | Drive |
 | :-: | :- |